SocietyMaster/FlowCog/TestSuite/Readme.txt

 A taint value is written in the onResume() callback method and propagated to a sink in the onPause() callback method.
 Loops must be considered to find this taint.

+ListenerSpecific:
+This app contains the following difficulties:
+	- Ability to check Listeners
+	- Ability to know that the callback of button3 is clickOnButton3 (XML-file)
+	- There is only one data leak iff first button3 and then button1 is pressed!

 LocaionLeak:
 This example contains a location information leakage in the onResume() callback method.

+LoopExample1:
+This example contains a simple loop and a data leakage.

+LoopExample2:
+This example contains a nested loop-if-loop construct and a data leakage:

 The callback method onLocationChanged must be identified and should be classified as source.